2013 United States elections: New Jersey

 The election on October 16, 2013, was won by Cory Booker with 54.6% of the vote, against 44.3% for Steve Lonegan.
 This senate election was a technical net gain for Democrats since Booker was replacing an appointed Republican.
 However, the gain was not enough to hold back the Republican wave which swept control of the senate just one year later.

 United States House of Representatives

-This off-year election featured special elections to the 113th United States Congress to fill vacancies due to resignations or deaths.
-Six special elections have taken place or will take place to fill seats in the United States House of Representatives.
+This off-year election cycle featured special elections to the 113th United States Congress to fill vacancies due to resignations.
+Six special elections have taken place to fill seats in the United States House of Representatives.
 Two were due to Congressmen taking seats in the United States Senate (Tim Scott of South Carolina and Ed Markey of Massachusetts), one resigned to take jobs in the private sector (Jo Ann Emerson of Missouri), one resigned to take a job in the public sector (Jo Bonner of Alabama), and Jesse Jackson Jr. resigned due to an impending federal indictment of misuse of campaign funds.